Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 If your application uses various technologies, you can install any needed packages and resolve dependencies in the container instead of on the host operating system.

-Another useful feature of containers is that you can create image templates and replicate environments without having to re-install tools and technologies.
+Another useful feature of containers is that you can create container image templates and replicate environments without having to re-install tools and technologies.

 The most known containerization services are Docker and Kubernetes.